Blog

 Educator Preparation Program

-In addition to earning a master's degree, the principal requirements in Texas require you to complete an educator preparation program.
-Typically, master's programs have built-in preparation, like the Concordia University Texas Master of Education in Educational Administration with Texas Principal Certification.
+In addition to earning a master's degree, the principal requirements in Texas include completing an Educator Preparation Program.
+Typically, master's programs have built-in preparation.
+This is the case with Concordia University Texas’s Master of Education in Educational Administration with Texas Principal Certification.

 Principal Certification Exams

-You also must pass the Principal as Instructional Leader (268) exam and complete the Performance Assessment for School Leaders (368).
-Before you take the tests, you must obtain approval from your educator preparation program.
+Lastly, you must pass the Principal as Instructional Leader (268) exam and complete the Performance Assessment for School Leaders (368).
+To be eligible, you will need approval from your Educator Preparation Program.

 Becoming a Principal With Concordia University Texas

-Learn more about how to become a principal in Texas through the Concordia University Texas MEd in Educational Administration.
+Learn more about how to become a principal in Texas with Concordia’s MEd in Educational Administration